Celeste-A-Space-Research-Center/quantum-entanglement-game-space-socks/README.md

 ## Genre: Educational

 ## Defensive Publication Statement
 This repository contains the complete implementation of **Space Socks**, a game designed to demonstrate quantum computing concepts in an engaging way.
 The project is **publicly disclosed** as a **defensive publication** to establish the date of invention.
 The idea was publicly made available on **January 26, 2025** to prevent future patent claims on the innovation.
-This repository is licensed under the [MIT License](LICENSE).
+This repository is licensed under the [Apache 2.0 License](LICENSE).

 ## Description: